 Looking at the current policy setting available for soils in the EU, the agricultural sector has paid much attention to preserve soil fertility, showing a shift in narrative from protection against desertification and erosion towards an increase of soil organic matter in the form of organic carbon.
-Policy interventions remain largely focused at the farm level, as evidenced by by the GAEC outlined in the CAP and in the individual labeling of organic farmers.
-These approaches lack the integration of coordinated efforts at the territorial level, which would be more consistent with the scale needed to effectively address soil health (Janzen et al, 2021, Lehmann et al, 2020).
-Considering the definition of soil health as encompassing a wide range of ES, few instruments integrate this concept with the related loss of ES in agriculture.
-For instance, the impact of practices such as ploughing or the excessive use of synthetic fertilizers on soil biodiversity is often overlooked (van Bruggen et al., 2019; Ingram et al., 2022).
-Moreover, the Farm to Fork strategy's attempt to strengthen linkages between food security and environmental sustainability-including soil health-at the food system level, by reducing nutrient losses and pesticide use, is facing significant resistance in its enforcement (Coderoni, 2023).
+Policy interventions remain rather designed at farms' level, as proven by the GAEC indicated in the CAP, as well as the approach to individual labeling of organic farmers, lacking to embed forms of coordination at territorial level that are more consistent with the scale of soil health (Janzen et al., 2021; Lehmann et al., 2020).
+Considering the definition of soil health as encompassing a wide range of ES, little instruments are to be found integrating the concept to the related loss of ES in agriculture, for instance considering the role that ploughing or excessive synthetic fertilizers play on soils' biodiversity (van Bruggen at al., 2019; Ingram et al., 2022).
+Moreover, the Farm to Fork strategy's attempt to broaden linkages between food security and environmental, soil health included, and at food system level by reducing nutrients' losses and use of pesticide is encountering notable resistance in its enforcement (Coderoni, 2023).

 The forestry sector has shown greater linkages between sustainable forest management, increased soil ES - in the form of water retention, climate regulation and, most of all, carbon sequestration - and related incentives.
 Yet concentrating only on few ES, in particular provision of food and fibres or carbon sequestration, might result in insufficient targeting of other ES (Baveye et al., 2016) thus stepping out of the scale of action and scope of the soil health narrative (Lehmann et al., 2020).
 Improved forest management together with peatlands' maintenance and rewetting are depicted as carbon sinks in Forestry Strategy, Biodiversity Strategy, Climate Law, Nature Restauration Law.
 Those actions all focus prominently on carbon storage, but rarely further provide evidences to improvement of soil health to overall ecosystem health.
-While acknowledging the important role that carbon plays in key soils' functions, the risk of this narrow-scoped narrative is to only highlight the marketable and exchangeable value of carbon sequestration, while undermining the wider scope of the economic model for environmental preservation envisioned by ES, that greatly focused on biodiversity and habitat preservation in the beginning (Gómez-Baggethun et al, 2010).
-Instead of focusing on individual ecosystem services (ES), approaches that consider bundles of ES (Bartkowski et al., 2018; Piñeiro et al., 2020) or aim to maintain a minimum level of all ES (Bouma et al., 2022) could be more relevant from a soil health perspective.
-These comprehensive approaches better reflect the interconnected nature of soil health and its role in supporting multiple ecosystem functions simultaneously.
+While acknowledging the important role that carbon plays in key soils' functions, the risk of this narrow-scoped narrative is to only highlight the marketable and exchangeable value of carbon sequestration, while undermining the wider scope of the economic model for environmental preservation envisioned by ES, that greatly focused on biodiversity and habitat preservation in the beginning (Gómez-Baggethun et al., 2010).
+Instead of tackling single ES, approaches both in scientific studies and policy instruments encompassing bundles of ES (Bartkowski et al., 2018; Piñeiro et al., 2020) and minimum level of all ES (Bouma et al., 2022) could be more relevant to a soil health perspective.